-Emily Fitzgerald focuses her practice on appellate law and commercial litigation.
-She has represented a variety of clients at the U.S. Supreme Court, Texas Supreme Court, and numerous Texas Courts of Appeals.
+Emily Fitzgerald is a litigation attorney who focuses her practice on appellate law and oil and gas litigation.
+She has represented a variety of clients before the U.S. Supreme Court, Texas Supreme Court and numerous Texas courts of appeals.
 She also has experience in mandamus proceedings and amicus practice.

-Ms. Fitzgerald collaborates with trial teams throughout all stages of litigation by preparing dispositive motions, motions in limine, jury charges, judgments, and consulting on error preservation for potential appellate issues.
-Additionally, she maintains a trial docket focused on commercial disputes and oil and gas matters involving, among other things, lease termination litigation, royalty disputes, and title actions.
+Ms. Fitzgerald collaborates with trial teams throughout all stages of litigation by preparing dispositive motions, motions in limine, jury charges and judgments, as well as consulting on error preservation for potential appellate issues.
+Additionally, she maintains a trial docket focused on commercial disputes and oil and gas matters involving lease termination and title actions, royalty disputes, and midstream litigation, among other issues.

-- Successfully received opinion from the Fort Worth Court of Appeals in which the Court held the client’s due process rights were violated when the trial court entered final judgment without sufficient notice of the dispositive hearing.
-The Court reversed the trial court’s divorce decree and remanded for further proceedings.
+- Received favorable opinion from the Fort Worth Court of Appeals holding that the client’s due process rights were violated when the trial court entered final judgment without sufficient notice of the dispositive hearing; the court reversed the trial court’s divorce decree and remanded for further proceedings

 - The University of Texas School of Law, J.D.